Search

 There were recipe demonstrations from cookbook author and TV chef Sinead Delahunty on the day, giving the crowd inspiration for what to cook in the kitchen.

-Lisa Kennedy, the centre’s Climate Action Community Developer, gave visitors a tour of the organic community garden that the centre cares for.
+Lisa Kennedy gave visitors a tour of the organic community garden that the centre cares for.

-Lisa inspired the participants to try and create their own organic gardens at home saying: “If you go organic and give some of your land over to wildlife, you will be blown away when sitting in your garden and watching who arrives,” says Lisa.
-“I know we think of them as pests but if you grow organically, I’ve been doing it for 20 years too, your plant is actually more robust, has a better immune system and this means it’s less likely to be eaten.
-They only go for things that are compromised.
-We don’t have that problem at all,” she says.
+Lisa inspired the participants to try and create their own organic gardens at home saying: “If you grow organically and give some of your garden or land over to our wildlife, you will be blown away when sitting in your garden and watching who arrives,” says Lisa.
+“I know native wildflowers and insects have been cast out as weeds or pests, but what I have experienced as a grower, is that if you stop using chemicals, your plant is actually more robust, because your soil has a better immune system, your garden space becomes environmentally cleaner.
+And it’s not just your garden shealth that improves, so does your own!
+Local insects need local wildflowers, and we need this eco-system to thrive”.

-Lisa then did a demonstration with fellow gardeners Vladimir and Tommy, on how to make your very own compost heap using just wooden pallets, cardboard and some wire.
+Lisa then did a compost making demonstration, on how to make your own compost heap using just wooden pallets, cardboard and some wire.

-Lisa then urges anyone in the locality with an interest in gardening to get involved and become a volunteer gardener at the centre.
-Food produced from the community garden is distributed amongst volunteers and staff at the centre so volunteering comes with rewards too.
+Lisa urges anyone in the locality with an interest in gardening to get involved and become a volunteer gardener at the centre.
+The drop-in group gardens together every Thursday morning from 10.00am to 1.00pm.
+“Any time offered is deeply appreciated and makes such a difference.
+This really is what the garden is all about.
+Its for the local community here”.

 Lisa would like to extend her thanks to all gardening volunteers who do so much to maintain the garden.